whyboris/utilitarianism.net/content/glossary.md

 _→ Main article: [Jeremy Bentham](/utilitarian-thinker/jeremy-bentham)_

 Jeremy Bentham (1748 - 1832) was a British philosopher and social reformer, who is widely regarded as the founder of classical utilitarianism.
-His most influential work is[An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf) (1789).
+His most influential work is [An Introduction to the Principles of Morals and Legislation](https://www.earlymoderntexts.com/assets/pdfs/bentham1780.pdf) (1789).

 </details>